Changing Old Habits — Why It Feels Hard, and What Helps

 you repeat cycles, not because you want to, but because they feel predictable

-Your nervous system will choose what feels familiar, steady, or survivable long before it chooses what’s “healthy” or “ideal.”
+Your nervous system will choose what feels familiar, steady, or survivable long before it chooses what looks “healthy” or “ideal” from the outside.

 This isn’t failure.